Nonparametric Bootstrap Confidence Intervals for the Indirect Effect using Multiple Imputation (MI nested within NB or NB(MI))

 Nonparametric bootstrap confidence intervals.

-corresponds to bias-corrected and pc
+bc corresponds to bias-corrected and pc corresponds to percentile

 confidence intervals.